Markuzzzz/t-trex/README.md

 [2S LiPo 1300 mAh](https://www.velleman.eu/products/view/?id=434062) - Battery used for servo system with built-in Battery Management System (BMS)

-[1S LiPo 500 mAh](https://uk.pi-supply.com/products/lithium-ion-polymer-battery-3-7v-500mah) - Battery system used for PiJuice and Raspberry Pi Zero 2 W
+[1S LiPo 500 mAh](https://uk.pi-supply.com/products/lithium-ion-polymer-battery-3-7v-500mah) - Battery used for PiJuice and Raspberry Pi Zero 2 W with BMS

 ## Body Framework
 The body is based on the work of [Regis Hsu](https://www.instructables.com/DIY-Spider-RobotQuad-robot-Quadruped/).
 To fit my chosen LiPo batteries, I altered his model.
 This is added to the design models.